Notes about the IBM course “Machine Learning with Python”

 MSE = \(\cfrac{1}{n}\sum_{i=1}^n(y_i - \hat{y}_i)^2\)

-Popular as well as it can be interpreted in the same unit as the response vector or \(y\) units.
-Making it easy to relay its information.
+Popular as well as it can be interpreted in the same unit as the response vector (as MAE) or \(y\) units while still punishing large errors (as MSE).
+Making it easy to interpret its information.

 RMSE = \(\sqrt{\cfrac{1}{n}\sum_{j=1}^n(y_j - \hat{y}_j)^2}\)